kaltura-vpaas/webcasting-integration/README.md

 ```

-The result is a KalturaLiveStreamEntry object and looks something like this:
+The result is a KalturaLiveStreamEntry object that should look something like this:

 ### Result